HealthEconomicsHackathon/inflatably/README.md

 Inflating costs to present value (PV) is a routine step in cost-effectiveness analyses.
 Further, there are different inflation rates depending on the type of cost to be inflated.

-## License

-MIT © Imperial College of Science, Technology and Medicine